Division of Rankin

-The Division of Rankin is an Australian Electoral Division in Queensland.
+The Division of Rankin is an Australian electoral division in the state of Queensland.
+It is to the southeast of Brisbane, comprising parts of the City of Brisbane and City of Logan.

+The Australian Labor Party (ALP) has continuously held the seat since its establishment in 1984.
+Since 2013 its MP has been Jim Chalmers, who has been Treasurer of Australia under Prime Minister Anthony Albanese since 2022.

 Geography

-Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
+Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by determined by a redistribution made up of statutory appointments.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.